ono-taka179/obs-service-install_packages/README.md

 # obs-service-install_packages

 obs-service-install_packages is a source service for OpenSUSE Build Service.
 This service installs multiple packages with the same name for different architectures in the build environment.
-This is composed of the following files.

 # How to use